SANDHYA681/SANDHYA681/README.md

 ## 👋 About Me

-I'm **Sandhya Timsina**, a passionate developer.
-I love solving problems, collaborating on projects, and building technology that makes life easier and smarter.
+I'm **Sandhya Timsina**, a passionate developer who thrives on problem-solving, collaboration, and creating tech solutions that make life easier and smarter.
-Open to opportunities and always happy to connect with other tech enthusiasts!
+I am always open to opportunities and eager to connect with fellow tech enthusiasts!
 - 🛠 **Philosophy:** Code with empathy.
 Learn every day.
 Help others grow.

 ---